-Prairie AquaTech began when two research scientists from South Dakota State University—William Gibbons, PhD and Mike Brown, PhD— decided to tackle the challenges of producing efficiently produced, sustainable food for the world.
-Seeing aquaculture’s growth and promise, the two focused their work on the issue of depleting world bait fish supply.
-Bait fish provide aquafeed manufacturers with the crucial ingredient of protein.
+Prairie AquaTech began when two research scientists from South Dakota State University—William Gibbons, PhD, and Mike Brown, PhD—tackled development of efficiently produced, sustainable food for the world.
+Seeing aquaculture’s growth and promise, the two focused their work on the world’s depleting bait fish supply.
+Bait fish provide a crucial protein resource for aquafeed manufacturers.

-Throughout the early 2000s, the two men worked on a process of extracting high quality protein from soy beans.
-Their work was successful enough to warrant commercialization and with that, a name was needed.
-Since the protein was coaxed from the soybean using Microbial Enhancement, “ME-PRO®” was minted.
+Throughout the early 2000s, the two men worked on a process to extract high-quality protein from soybeans.
+Their innovation was successful enough to warrant commercialization and with that, a name was needed.
+Since the protein was coaxed from soybeans using Microbial Enhancement, “ME-PRO®” was minted.

-“Bill and Craig’s” expertise in nutrition, aquaculture operations and feed production was immediately put to work.
+Their expertise in nutrition, aquaculture operations and feed production was immediately put to work.
 ME-PRO’s already-high protein content actually increased.
-An RAS (Recirculating Aquaculture System) was designed and put into operation.
-An extruder-equipped feed-mill was installed to test ME-PRO’s suitability for feed production.
-Trials on fish began…
+A Recirculating Aquaculture System (RAS) was designed and put into operation, and an extruder-equipped feed mill was installed to test ME-PRO’s suitability for feed production.
+Soon, trials on fish began…

 …and ME-PRO became ready for market as a protein ingredient.